J0sueTM/llight/README.md

 # Why

 My laptop do not work with the default xbacklight.
 Kept searching for a solution but found nothing.
-So I decide to code my own.
+So I decidedd to code my own.

 # How to use

-Download the source code from th realese page or clone the repository.
+Download the source code from the realeses page or clone the repository.
 Give executable permissions to llight.sh

 ```sh
 chmod +x src/llight.sh
 ```

-Move it to your commom PATH
+Move it to your common PATH

 ```sh
 mv src/llight.sh /bin/